 Where to Stay in Florence with Kids

 Choosing where to stay in Florence with your family will depend mostly on how you plan to spend your time.
 Your options will be to stay within the historic city center, outside the center or in the countryside.

 If you don’t have a rental car and plan to spend your time visiting the top Florence attractions, then you should stay in historic central Florence.
 Most of the best things to do in Florence with kids are within easy walking distance of central Florence.

 To save a little money on our Florence accommodations, we stayed slightly outside central Florence near Piazzale Michelangelo.
-We found a great 3-bedroom Airbnb apartment which was only a 15 minute walk from the main things to do with kids in Florence.
-As a bonus, our Airbnb was very close to an excellent Florence playground.
+We found a great 3-bedroom vacation rental apartment which was only a 15 minute walk from the main things to do with kids in Florence.
+As a bonus, our apartment rental was very close to an excellent Florence playground.